eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- As a Machine Learning (ML) Engineer, you will be entrusted with the critical role of innovating and applying innovative research in ML to tackle complex data problems.
 The solutions you develop will significantly impact future Apple products and the broader ML development ecosystem.
 You will work with a multidisciplinary team to actively participate in the data-model co-design and co-development practice.
 Your responsibilities will extend to the design and development of a comprehensive data curation framework.
 You will also build robust model evaluation pipelines, integral to the continuous improvement and assessment of ML models.
 Additionally, your role will entail an in-depth analysis of collected data to underscore its influence on model performance.
 Furthermore, you will have the opportunity to showcase your groundbreaking research work by publishing and presenting at premier academic venues.
 Your work may span a variety of topics, including but not limited to: Designing and implementing semi-supervised, self-supervised representation learning techniques for growing the power of both limited labeled data and large-scale unlabeled data.
 Developing evaluation protocols centered on the end-to-end user experience, with a focus on anticipating potential failure modes, edge cases, and anomalies.
 Employing data selection techniques such as novelty detection, active learning, and core-set selection for diverse data types like images, 3D models, natural language, and audio.
 Uncovering patterns in data, setting performance targets, and using modern statistical and ML-based methods to model data distributions.
 This will aid in reducing redundancy and addressing out-of-distribution samples.
 	- Ph.D/MS degree in Machine Learning, Natural Language Processing, Computer Vision, Data Science, Statistics or related areas.
 	- The base pay range for this role is between $170,700 and $300,200, and your base pay will depend on your skills, qualifications, experience, and location.
++ skill set:
+	- GitHub is looking for engineers to join our Data Infrastructure team.
+You'll be part of a team building and deploying large scale data and object storage for the world's largest code hosting platform
+	- The Data Infrastructure team is highly distributed and we thrive in an environment of remote work and asynchronous communication.
+As a member of our team, you'll always be challenged by interesting and novel problems that have real impact on how the world builds software.
+	- Responsibilities:
+		* Build services and systems that empathetically and pragmatically meet real operability needs of GitHub developers
+		* Use data to understand the availability, reliability, and sustainability of our infrastructure
+		* You will respond to the needs of users and of other developers at GitHub.
+		* Work closely with other teams from across the organization
+	- Minimum Qualifications:
+		* Experience building and deploying large, complex distributed systems with an eye toward reliability.
+		* Proficiency in Golang, Python, and/or Ruby.
+		* You take a pragmatic approach to decision making and design choices.
+	- Preferred Qualifications:
+		* Experience building highly available services at scale.
+		* You have developed and scaled services in Go.
+		* Experience diagnosing and resolving complex multi-system performance problems.
+		* Experience with Docker and container orchestration systems.
++ skill set:
+	- GitHub is looking for engineers to join the Compute Foundation team within our Data Center Engineering organization.
+You will focus on the systems and tools that enable our engineers to operate and scale the world's largest code hosting platform.
+You will help maintain our Kubernetes clusters and automation framework, optimize operating systems for use in our environment, and deploy systems at large scale around the world.
+	- The Data Center Engineering team is highly distributed and you will thrive in an environment of remote work and asynchronous communication.
+You're expected to have strong written communication skills and be able to develop working relationships with coworkers in locations around the globe.
+	- As an engineer at GitHub you'll always be challenged to solve interesting and novel problems that have real impact on how the world builds software.
+	- Responsibilities:
+		* Design and implement automation systems requirements.
+		* Build performant and efficient packet processing systems for Internet and service traffic.
+		* Cultivate open source projects developed by GitHub and build things you are proud to share.
+		* Work closely with networking and facilities teams to design and support our global data center presence.
+	- Minimum Qualifications:
+		* Experience automating large, complex distributed systems with an eye toward reliability.
+		* Proficiency in Golang, Python, and/or Ruby.
+		* Experience diagnosing and resolving complex multi-system performance problems.
+		* You take a pragmatic approach to decision making and design choices.
+	- Preferred Qualifications:
+		* Familiarity with configuration management software such as Puppet, Chef, Ansible, or Salt.
+		* Upstream contributions to relevant open source projects (i.e. Kubernetes, Nomad, Linux kernel).
+		* Experience with virtualization, bare metal deployment, or network engineering.
++ big data platform tools such as Hadoop, Hive Druid, Kafka, Ambari, Spark, Zeppelin